davegardner/tyc4/pages/about.md

 A temporary membership costs 60,000 Tsh / $25 USD per month and requires a 100,000 Tsh / $43 USD deposit which naturally you get back at the end.
 You pay the deposit directly into the bank which is a painless process.

 There’s a form to fill in which asks for your address and passport numbers and requires signatures from two members of the committee which is also easy to arrange.
-Just ask Mercy, the office manager, for a form.
+Just ask Max, the office manager, for a form.
 As a temporary member you receive a book with a unique bar number that you top up with cash (either at the bank or by card at the bar) and then all of your drinks come off from there.
 When you run low on funds you just top up again.

 #### Daily Membership